kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/07-closing-your-account/articles/02-how-do-i-close-my-wise-account/content.md

+# Closing your account
-# How do I close my Wise account?
+## How do I close my Wise account?
 To close your personal account on the web:

   1. Go to **Settings** on either your app or on the website